asgomess/Crysknife-Game/README.md

 ## 🎯 Project Goal

 <p align="justify">
 We are <strong>Crysknife</strong>, a team of Codeforall students, trying to build our very first game using Java and the SimpleGFX library.
 The main objective is to <strong>reach a target score within a set time</strong> in a fast-paced arcade environment.
+The .jar file is available on https://paulof1010.itch.io/crysknife-game.
 </p>

 ---